zencq/libNOM.io/README.md

 With the [cross-save](https://cloud.nomanssky.com/cross-save) feature added in The Cursed patch 5.25 it is now easier than ever to edit your saves and play them on any platform.
-If you have it on any PC platform you can easily edit it those and then upload to use on another platform.
+If you have No Man's Sky on any PC platform you can easily edit saves there and use them on another platform after uploading.

 ### Usage